mthang/genome_annotation/README.md

 done < pasa.txt
 ```
 ### Align RNAseq to CDS and filter out unexpressed CDS
+Kallisto is a program for quantifying abundances of transcripts from bulk and single-cell RNA-Seq data, or more generally of target sequences using high-throughput sequencing reads. see [Link](#Additional-Information) for additional information.
 #### Input data and Resource
 - Reference genome in FASTA format
 - RNASeq data in FASTQ.gz format
 - Use PASA singularity container to extract CDS
-- Kallisto is used to perform the alignment
+- Kallisto is used. see [Binary Tool](#Binary-Tool) above
-- PBS scripts can be found in [09_kallisto](https://github.com/mthang/genome_annotation/tree/main/scripts/09_kallisto) folder.
+- PBS script [09_kallisto](https://github.com/mthang/genome_annotation/tree/main/scripts/09_kallisto) is available in the scripts folder.
 - Step 1 [01_get_CDS.sh](https://github.com/mthang/genome_annotation/blob/main/scripts/09_kallisto/01_get_CDS.sh)
 ```
 GFF=pasa_pseudogenes_filtered_prekallisto.gff3